We Have Answers

 If, however, you would rather create an account directly with the Cornell Lab of Ornithology, visit this page to be walked through the steps.
 Please be sure to record your username and password in a safe location so you can use it when you go to sign-in and enter a sighting or list(s) for the 4-day count.

 No. All Great Backyard Bird Count (GBBC) data must be entered online because an email address is required for confirmation of any flagged reports.
-Anyone with an email address and access to a public computer can submit data.
+Anyone with an email address and access to a smart phone or computer can submit data.

 How is the information from the GBBC used?